QubesOS/qubes-doc/customization/dispvm-customization.md

 It is possible to change the settings for each new Disposable VM (DispVM).
 This can be done by customizing the base AppVM:

 1. Start a terminal in the `fedora-26-dvm` qube (or another base for DispVM) by running the following command in a dom0 terminal.
-(If a qube have `appmenus-dispvm` feature set, there is no menu entry to start applications directly in it, instead of Disposable VM based on it).
+(If you enable `appmenus-dispvm` feature (as explained at the top), applications menu for this VM (`fedora-26-dvm`) will be "Disposable: fedora-26-dvm" (instead of "Domain: fedora-26-dvm") and entries there will start new DispVM based on that VM (`fedora-26-dvm`).
+Not in that VM (`fedora-26-dvm`) itself).

         [user@dom0 ~]$ qvm-run -a fedora-26-dvm gnome-terminal

 2. Change the qube's settings and/or applications, as desired.
 Some examples of changes you may want to make include:
     -   Changing Firefox's default startup settings and homepage.
-    -   Changing Nautilus' default file preview settings.
+    -   Changing default editor, image viewer.
     -   Changing the DispVM's default NetVM.
 For example, you may wish to set the NetVM to "none."
 Then, whenever you start a new DispVM, you can choose your desired ProxyVM manually (by changing the newly-started DipsVMs settings).
 This is useful if you sometimes wish to use a DispVM with a Whonix Gateway, for example.
 It is also useful if you sometimes wish to open untrusted files in a network-disconnected DispVM.

 4. Shutdown the qube (either by `poweroff` from qube's terminal, or `qvm-shutdown` from dom0 terminal).

 ### Adding programs to Disposable VM Application Menu ###